vavaviper/vavaviper/README.md

 I’m a **Machine Learning Engineer** based in **Toronto**, currently pursuing **Management Engineering (AI Option)** at **University of Waterloo**.

 I love building systems that combine **backend development** and **machine learning**, turning complex data and models into scalable, real-world solutions.
-Recently, I work at **RBC**, developing ML pipelines, APIs, and GenAI monitoring tools to make financial systems smarter.
+Recently, I worked at **RBC**, developing ML pipelines, APIs, and GenAI monitoring tools to make financial systems smarter.

 Previously, I built **VR simulations for speech therapy**, worked on **neural networks from scratch**, and created full-stack applications and games.
 Always excited to **learn, build, and collaborate** on projects that push boundaries and make an impact.